kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Why We're Talking About This

-You will still hear names like Pinecone, Weaviate, and Milvus.
+You will still hear names like Pinecone, Weaviate, and Milvus
-They sound essential, but they're not what they used to be.
+They sound essential, but they're not what they used to be
 This session explains what they did, why they were useful, and what replaced them

 ![](images/vector_stores.png)